tonypags/tonypags/README.md

 - 👥 I’m looking to collaborate on PowerShell projects involving builds, configurations, auditing, or anything really.
 - 📫 How you can reach me: [tony@pagliaro.co](mailto:tony@pagliaro.co)
 - 🛠 I’m continually working on my homelab.
-[FInd out more](https://github.com/tonypags/resume/blob/master/Personal-Projects.md#roadmap).
+[Find out more](https://github.com/tonypags/resume/blob/master/Personal-Projects.md#roadmap).
-- 🔭 I’m considering a step into [YouTube-dom](https://www.youtube.com/channel/UCk6sSugylilH0HmzWxrpn5A), just playlists for now! 👀
+- 🔭 My [YouTube](https://www.youtube.com/channel/UCk6sSugylilH0HmzWxrpn5A) playlists related to my coding journey. 👀
 - ⚡ Fun fact: My current default search engine is [Startpage](https://www.startpage.com/).
 If you value privacy, don't be fooled by DuckDuckGo, or Brave, or You... like I was.

 ## Code Samples